goobric/goASCII/README.md

 ### Objective
 *   write a program that receives a **string** (input) as an argument, and outputs the string in *graphical representation* using the **ascii** characters.
-*   the program should receive as input: numbers, letters, spaces, special characters and \n
+*   the program should receive as input: numbers, letters, spaces, special characters and \n (the newline command).

 ### Instructions
 * the program must be written in Golang